golanlevin/p5.plotSvg/README.md

 The [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library allows the [p5.js](https://p5js.org/) creative coding toolkit to generate SVG files specifically tailored for path-based vector output devices like the [AxiDraw pen-plotter](https://www.axidraw.com/).
 Key advantages of p5.plotSvg are that it does not interfere with graphics performance during animation, and it is easy to add to projects.

 Note that p5.plotSvg is *not* a general-purpose library for importing, exporting, optimizing, or rendering SVG files in p5.js: the p5.plotSvg library only considers the *geometry* of paths, and not how they are *visually styled*, with the expectation that the way a path eventually appears is a function of the type of physical tool you happen to have in your drawing machine.
-The p5.plotSvg library is known to be compatible with p5.js versions 1.4.2 through 1.11.13.
-Compatibility with p5.js version 2.x is now supported for basic 2D geometry export and remains under active development for newer p5.js v2 curve and spline features.
+The p5.plotSvg library is known to be compatible with p5.js versions 1.4.2 through 1.11.13; dompatibility with p5.js version 2.3.0 is now supported for most 2D geometry export and remains under active development for newer p5.js v2 curve and spline features.

 p5.plotSvg was initiated by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at [CMU School of Art](https://art.cmu.edu/).
 It was created with encouragement and generous support from [Bantam Tools](https://www.bantamtools.com/), makers of the world's finest pen-plotting instruments.

+---

+## Why Should I Use p5.plotSvg for Plotting?

+There are several ways to generate SVGs from p5.js sketches, and many of them aim to reproduce the visual appearance of the p5 canvas as faithfully as possible. p5.plotSvg has a narrower goal: it exports clean, path-based SVG geometry for pen plotters, laser cutters, CNC machines, and other vector output devices.
+It intentionally avoids many screen-graphics features that do not translate well to physical tools, and instead provides safeguards and workflow features that are useful when an SVG is going to drive a physical machine.
+Advantages for plotting include:

+* **Machine-friendly cleanup:** p5.plotSvg filters degenerate no-op paths, sanitizes or skips malformed numeric values, clamps extremely large coordinates, and offers controls for decimal precision, document resolution, and SVG formatting.
+* **Layer and pen workflows:** p5.plotSvg offers Inkscape-compatible layer metadata, SVG group naming and merging, and grouping by stroke-color — supporting multi-pen and downstream CAM workflows.
+* **Export-on-demand workflow:** SVG capture happens only between `beginRecordSvg()` and `endRecordSvg()`, so animated sketches can run normally and export a chosen frame or event.
+* **Broad compatibility:** p5.plotSvg supports p5.js v1 and v2, global and instance mode, legacy script-tag usage, and newer add-on-style APIs.

 ---